dduneau/website/content/project/Lyme_disease/index.md

 ---
 title: Lyme disease in seabirds
 summary: Lyme disease is a major threat in many countries.
 The bacteria responsible for it is mainly transmitted by ticks feeding on mammals.
-We studied the role of seabird as reservoir.
+We studied the role of seabirds as reservoir.

 tags: ["Lyme_disease","Former"]